MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/Builder Contracts Testnet Guide.md

 - go to the Arbitrum Sepolia [Builders Contract](https://sepolia.arbiscan.io/address/0x649b24d0b6f5a4c3852fd4c0dd91308902e5fe8a#writeProxyContract) page;
 - open the **"Contract"** tab, then select the **"Write as Proxy"** tab;
 - connect your wallet by clicking the **"Connect to Web3"** button.
-- - find and select the `2.createBuilderPool()` function, then input the following parameters:
+- find and select the `3.createBuilderPool()` function, then input the following parameters:
   - `name`: choose a unique name for your pool;
   - `admin`: enter the wallet address for rewards and pool management;
   - `poolStart`: input the timestamp in the future for the pool launch;
-  - `withdrawLockPeriodAfterDeposit`: enter the duration in seconds if you want to lock users' MOR after deposit;
+  - `withdrawLockPeriodAfterDeposit`: enter the duration in seconds if you want to lock users' MOR after deposit; `1800` is minimum for testnet;
-  - `claimLockEnd`: input the timestamp for the builder reward unlock time, i.e., when you will be able to claim the pool's MOR rewards.
+  - `claimLockEnd`: input the timestamp for the builder reward unlock time, i.e. when you will be able to claim the pool's MOR rewards.
 If you don't want to stake MOR rewards and get power factor, enter `0`;
   - `minimalDeposit`: set the minimum amount of MOR required to join your pool in WEI.
-1 MOR = 1000000000000000000 WEI;
+(1 MOR = 1000000000000000000 WEI); If want to have no minimal deposit, enter `0`;
 - click **"Write"** and confirm the transaction in your wallet.

 > [!TIP]